 Why Use a VPN?

-VPNs offer a number of advantages.
+Virtual Private Networks offer a number of advantages.
 They are most popularly used to access the Internet without getting caught (e.g., at work).
-A VPN can also help you stay safe by encrypting your data from one end to another via a secure VPN tunnel so that no third party will ever have access to it and they’re also great for accessing websites or services which may be blocked in certain regions like Spotify, Netflix, Hulu Plus, Pandora Radio or even Facebook!
+A Virtual Private Network can also help you stay safe by encrypting your data from one end to another via a secure VPN tunnel so that no third party will ever have access to it.
+This makes your information and traffic, less vulnerable to cyber attacks.

-Some things do need to be considered when using a VPN though:
+Some things do need to be considered when using a VPN solution to encrypt data:

 - Privacy is an important consideration with any type of computer software but especially since this information includes anything about you including what sites you visit on a daily basis.
-You should use providers who keep NO logs whatsoever.
+You should use VPNs that don’t keep any logs whatsoever.

 - Speed is another important factor and you want a VPN that is lightning fast.
-You want to be able to download files and stream video without any interruption.
+You want to be able to download files and stream videos on Netflix without any interruption.
 Connect to a nearby server for faster speeds.